 The final “Sorceress” (that’s what they’re called, scare-quotes and all!) is an actual boss, but still so trifling that I’ve seen two walkthroughs that skip describing her entirely.
 She’s taken the form of some sort of snake monster, and casts Ultima after a countdown just like JENOVA-Synthesis at the end of FFVII… even though Adel cast Ultima almost freely, one boss fight ago!
 Can we move on?

 After this is done, you wake up in what appears to be Edea’s orphanage, only for them to arrive in its future-version, where all is ruin.
-There, they find several dead SeeDs from the future (footnote: how did Ultimecia rise to power when the people of the past knew she was coming?), and Ultimecia’s fortress was floating just off the coast like Ganon’s Castle in OoT floats over a pit of lava.
+There, they find several dead SeeDs from the future (footnote: how did Ultimecia rise to power when the people of the past knew she was coming?), and Ultimecia’s fortress was floating just off the coast like how Ganon’s Castle in OoT floats over a pit of lava.
 The party climbed the chains that connected it to land, passing several doors that were suspended over the abyss.
 Probably best if you ignore these at first, because your active party only reunites with your back-benchers when you reach the end of the chain.
 Once the party reunites, they prep themselves to go into the final dungeon.
 Or, you know, we could go check out those doors!

 The three doors actually lead to three separate locations on the now-time-compressed world map.
 All towns in the game are locked off, as are many other locations.
 You never regain access to these places.
 This is a very, very mean-spirited move on the part of the developers and FFVIII deserves every bit of flak it might have gotten for it in the past, plus mine.
 The only reason I’m not personally mad is because I knew it was coming, thanks to several decades of spoilers about how FFVIII gets fucked up on the final disc, and that Kyle made it clear when to set a backup save on Disc 3.
 Now, even though most areas are locked out, a few are still available.
 Cleverly, you can put off earning Odin until Disc 4 if you want to “keep” him in exchange for never getting Gilgamesh!

 The only thing that’s new in the world of time compression is that the Ragnarok has moved, and is nowhere near any of the three starting locations.
 You have to find a Chocobo at one of the Forests (still accessible) and walk a long, meandering path to find the thing.
 Besides regaining your airship (and opening a fourth door outside Ultimecia’s Castle for a shortcut), all this does is give you access to members of the Card Club of all possible people.
 It seems the Card Club have survived the events of the cataclysm and are now offering all Level 9 and 10 cards if you can win them, including cards that you otherwise had to earn via sidequests and have otherwise burned up for Refinement.
-The only exceptions are cards from the Queen of Cards’ quest if you haven’t unlocked them yet (the Queen herself can be found on the world map if you know where to look), and also the the PuPu card can be permanently lost – and frankly, since it’s not a good card or a good material for refinement, I wonder if this might have been an oversight.
+The only exceptions are cards from the Queen of Cards’ quest if you haven’t unlocked them yet (the Queen herself can be found on the world map if you know where to look, but her exclusive card sidequests are locked off!), and also the the PuPu card can be permanently lost – and frankly, since it’s not a good card or a good material for refinement, I wonder if this might have been an oversight.
 In an ugly fun fact, if you didn’t complete the Card Club quest during the main game, the Card Club doesn’t show up, and ergo probably didn’t escape the time compression!
 You killed them, Squall!

 Despite our amazing coverage of events so far, Kyle suggested that we skip recovering the Ragnarok, as the Card Club had nothing to give us.
 His reasoning?
 It was 2:30 or so in the morning and we were operating under some delusion that we might clear the game before 4.
 Yeah, no. I later went to the Ragnarok on my own time just to say that I had.
 Fucked up my recording of it, by the way.
 But I’m getting ahead of myself.